XuewenWangUGA/USAT/README.md

 Fax: 817-735-0553

-## Function of USAT
+## Functions of USAT
-USAT conducts detailed TR haplotype comparison and graphic plot to provide informative clues of difference between any alleles.
+USAT has many functions for haplotype comparison, plot, and visualizion for detailed TR haplotype comparison and graphic plot to provide informative clues of difference between any alleles, including

-TR allele intreactibe viewing, sorting, filtering, and comparison.
+1. TR allele interactibe viewing, sorting, filtering
-Graphic plot the distribution of alleles and comparison.
+2. Graphic plot the distribution of alleles and comparison
-Haplotype sequence comprison
+3. Haplotype sequence alignment and comprison
-Converting allele length in bp to repeat time based allele size.
+4. Caluation allele length in bp to repeat time based allele size

 ## Installation and run
 Download the software and subdirectories from Github. e.g. for software